rockettheme/docs/Docs/joomla/platform/templates.md

 What is a Joomla Template?
 -----

 Joomla templates are basically the shell of your site.
 They are comprised of a series of files that determine the look and feel of a site once your content and modules have been put into place.
 A template determines things like fonts, colors, menu styles, navigation controls, basic layout design, and certain images such as the header and background (in some cases).
-A template isn't an entire website in and of itself at all.
+A template is not an entire website in and of itself at all.
 It is more accurately described as a base on which your site's appearance and layout are formed.

 Templates offer you the ability to completely separate a site's content from its design.
 This enables you to quickly switch between templates with only a small amount of necessary changes in the backend versus having to completely rebuild the site from the ground up.
 A CMS, like Joomla, gives you this ability.